Honey & Clover II – Wallowing in the aftermath

 Taken a whole — including the first season, Honey & Clover has been a joy to watch.
 Symbolic, philosophical and moving, it’s not without faults but that’s not really the point.
 Watching this show forces me to look within myself, to think about life.
 You can’t really ask for much more than that, to be engaged on such a personal level is rare indeed and the whimsical Honey & Clover will always have that extra something special.

-2 replies on “Honey & Clover II – Wallowing in the aftermath”
+2 responses to “Honey & Clover II – Wallowing in the aftermath”

 "You can’t really ask for much more than that, to be engaged on such a personal level is rare indeed"